History of the Pomeranian in Australia

 From 1947 to 1959, the Pomeranians didn’t have their own club.
 They were simply members of a local club for toy breeds.

-From 1947 until 12 years later, Pomeranians had no club and were just part of the local toy dog club.
-During this period, numerous changes were made regarding the exhibition of Pomeranians, especially in size and weight.
+From 1947 until 1959, Pomeranians had no club and were part of the local toy dog club.
+During this period, numerous changes were made regarding the exhibition of Pomeranians, particularly in terms of size and weight.

 During these years, there were also varying colors, including black, white, wolf sable, and chocolate.
-Any dog that looked like he weighed over 7 lbs would be weighed before being exhibited.
+Any dog that appeared to weigh over 7 lbs would be weighed before being exhibited.

 In 1948, Mr Claude Lambert won two Pomeranian Championship categories: the overweight (Egyptian What’s Wanted) and miniature (Egyptian Hurricane).

 Mrs. Phil Lawton (Claude’s daughter) carried on the Egyptian prefix.
-I remember meeting Phil Lawton at a Pomeranian club of N.S.W championship show.
+I remember meeting Phil Lawton at a Pomeranian club of the N.S.W. championship show.

 Weighing Pomeranians was changed after Mrs Bourke moved to NSW from Queensland and joined the RAS.
-She initiated ruling out different classes of Pomeranians and introduced the rule that all exhibited Poms must average 2 kgs ( 4 1/2 lbs), and bitches would weigh 2.5 kgs (5 1/2/ lbs ).
-This put an end to weighing dogs, and any dog that weighed above this average wouldn’t be shown any longer.
+She initiated ruling out different classes of Pomeranians and introduced the rule that all exhibited Poms must average 2 kg (4 1/2 lbs), and bitches would weigh 2.5 kg (5 1/2 lbs).
+This put an end to weighing dogs, and any dog that weighed above this average would no longer be shown.

 Early Pomeranian Breeders in New South Wales

-In that earlier period, there were a lot of dogs with known & shown prefixes, including Eqyptian (C. Lambert), Wenya (Mrs. Agnew), Lilyfield (Mrs. Kincaid), Pekin, Remohu, Pomanu, Woodhill, Hawklock, Rado (Mr & Mrs Askew), Muronva (Muriel Boggs), Angora (Mrs Morcana} and Waverley (Mrs Cavanagh).
+In that earlier period, there were a lot of dogs with known & shown prefixes, including Egyptian (C. Lambert), Wenya (Mrs. Agnew), Lilyfield (Mrs. Kincaid), Pekin, Remohu, Pomanu, Woodhill, Hawklock, Rado (Mr & Mrs Askew), Muronva (Muriel Boggs), Angora (Mrs Morcana), and Waverley (Mrs Cavanagh).

 Pomeranians in Queensland